|Peripatus Home Page Paleontology >> Cambrian Period||Updated: 06-Sep-2020|

 “Hyoliths and halkierids (extinct forms thought to be related to mollusks), true conchiferan mollusks and, perhaps, chaetognaths enter the record during the first 10 to 12 million years of the Cambrian, but crown-group fossils of most other bilaterian phyla appear later: the earliest body fossils of brachiopods, arthropods, chordates, and echinoderms all post-date the beginning of the period by 10 to 25 million years” (Knoll & Carroll 1999).

-Sirius Passet: Located on the northern coast of Greenland, this lower Cambrian site has yielded a diverse though not spectacularly preserved fauna, including a Redlichiid trilobite, Buenellus higginsi, the halkieriid Halkieria evangelista, and the enigmatic lobopod Kerygmachela kierkegaardi.
+Sirius Passet: Located on the northern coast of Greenland, this Early Cambrian site has yielded a diverse though not spectacularly preserved fauna, including a Redlichiid trilobite, Buenellus higginsi, the halkieriid Halkieria evangelista, and the enigmatic lobopod Kerygmachela kierkegaardi.
 The age is around 515 to 520 Ma.

 Chengjiang: Fossils from Chengjiang, near the city of Kunming in Yunnan Province, China, preserve a diverse biota of rather similar age to the Sirius Passet fauna; the differences between their fossil assemblages are attributed to environment and geography.
 The soft-bodied fossils include algae, medusiform metazoans, chondrophorines, sponges, chancelloriids, sea anemones, priapulid worms, hyoliths, possible ectoprocts, inarticulate brachiopods, annelid-like animals, lobopodians, trilobites and other arthropods, hemichordates, chordates as well as taxa that cannot definitely be assigned to any well established groups.